ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 Prefer: transaction=persist
 ~~~

-The `transaction=atomic` preference indicates that the request SHOULD apply only when a successful response is returned, and not any time during the upload.
+The `transaction=atomic` preference indicates that the request SHOULD apply only when a successful response is returned, and not any time before the end of the upload.

 The `transaction=persist` preference indicates that uploaded data SHOULD be continuously stored as soon as possible, so that if the upload is interrupted, it is possible to resume the upload from where it left off.